Found in Environments Protected By: Microsoft

 Customer feedback is always important for organizations of all sizes.
 There are several well-known companies that offer different kinds of feedback tools.
 But what if, however, those customer feedback systems were utilized to launch Phishing attacks?
 The Phishing Defense Center (PDC) has observed an interesting technique in which a threat actor sends a spoofed eFax notification using a compromised Dynamic 365 Customer Voice business account to lure the recipient into credential phishing.

 These credential phishing emails have been broadly disseminated, with no specific industry targeted.
 The campaign has hit dozens of companies in multiple sectors, including energy, financial services, commercial real estate, food manufacturing, furniture, data analytics, and professional services.”

 The phishing email, as seen in figure 1, claims the recipient has received a “10-page corporate eFax”, which is a familiar tactic to lure interaction with the email.
-There are several interesting clues in this email that most likely encourage the recipient to quickly report.
-Starting at the top of the email with subject, which doesn’t seem to align with the rest of the email.
-The recipient most likely opened message expecting see a message related to a document signature need.
+There are several interesting clues in this email that most likely encourage the recipient to report quickly.
+Starting at the top of the email with the subject, which doesn’t seem to align with the rest of the email.
+The recipient most likely opened the message expecting to see a message related to a document signature need.
 However, that isn’t what we see as you read the message body.
-It leads the recipient to believe they received file attached via the ‘Attachment File Type: pdf’, without an actual file name 🤷🏻♀️, delivered from the fax.
+It leads the recipient to believe they received the file attached via the ‘Attachment File Type: pdf’, without an actual file name, delivered from the fax.
 Continuing further down the email, we see a footer that indicates this email was generated from a survey site.

 |Indicators of Compromise||IP|